-This project has been made possible by support from the Health, Arts, Research, People (HARP) programme, funded by Arts Council of Wales and Y Lab (Cardiff University & Nesta).
+This project has been made possible by support from the Health, Arts, Research, People (HARP) programme, funded by Arts Council of Wales and Nesta with Cardiff University's Y Lab.

 If you would like to link to promote your involvement in the programme on your social media channels please mention or tag us using the details below: